Racial and Disability Justice Pro Bono Project (RAD Justice)

 Open Membership Spots: 8

 Adv.
-Degree Student Participation: Yes
+Degree Student Participation: Permitted

-Winter Start: Permitted, But Fall Start Preferred
+Winter Start: Permitted; Fall Start Preferred

 Eligible for Meeting NYS Bar Pro Bono Requirement: Likely